RyanRoyc/Grabby/README.md

 # AI Fitness Gamification System
+The annoying, janky, useless, and dumb project we made for Scrapyard Hacks Toronto, placing 4th against over 60 competitors!

-A unique fitness gamification system that combines push-up tracking, voice control, and robotic interaction.
+Project --> A unique fitness gamification system that combines push-up tracking, voice control, and robotic interaction.
 The system rewards users with "clicks" for completing push-ups, which can then be used to control the computer through voice commands or hand gestures.

 ## Features